 How much to take:

-For the treatment of MM, the usual starting dose is 25 mg once per day for 21 out of 28 days.
-Your doctor may adjust your
+after one therapy), the usual starting dose is 25 mg once a day for 21 days of a 28-Day

-your dose of Revlimid or stop your treatment based on the results of your blood tests and on your general condition.
+your treatment based on the results of your blood tests and on your general condition.

 How to take it: